-WHES parents are welcome and strongly encouraged to visit or volunteer every day.
-You must check in with the office staff and receive a pass from the office first.
+WHES parents are welcome and strongly encouraged to visit or volunteer.
+You must schedule a time and date with the teacher.
+Visiting the classroom is limited to 30 minutes.

 Visitors to Wesley Heights Elementary are welcome!
 To ensure that delivery trucks are able to serve our cafeteria, please refrain from parking by the dumpsters, which blocks the entrance to the kitchen.
 We require that ALL visitors check in through the office and be properly identified before visiting or stopping by a classroom, other locations within the building, or on the grounds.
 Visitors will be given a temporary pass to visit our school and campus.
 This pass must be worn at all times while visiting.
 Visitors please dress appropriately - not showing inappropriate body parts.